Beginners Guide To Disney Pin Trading

 One thing to be aware of is that cast members can’t have the same pin on the same lanyard or PIN sheet so if you have the exact same pin that they already have they won’t accept that.
 So make sure you have a few with you so you have a few different options to trade with them.

-After you get used to Disney pin trading more and more, you might notice a trend where you see some of the same pins over and over again.
+After you get used to pin trading more and more, you might notice a trend where you see some of the same pins over and over again.
 That’s not a bad thing it’ll just make you a better eye at looking for the right pin for you.

-Types Of Disney Pins
+Types Of Pins

 Disney has all sorts of different pins; limited edition, limited release, cast member exclusive, retro, and even hidden Mickey.
-There are all sorts of different Disney pins that you can find.
+There are all sorts of different pins that you can find.
 Which ones to collect is totally up to you; that’s actually part of the magic.
 You get to choose something that’s really important to you, maybe something that has a story that you can relate to it.

-After you’ve collected your favorite Disney pins everyone has their own favorite method of presenting them.
+After you’ve collected your favorite pins everyone has their own favorite method of presenting them.
 Some on cork boards and some on pin boards that will be featured in a home office, etc. which is a great way to show off your favorites.
 Putting them in cork board is not the only way to show them off to friends and family.

 You can also wear them around maybe on your favorite hat or have a vest full of pins.
 Maybe on your own lanyard or even in a book to show them off to friends and family.
-No matter where you put them you do want to hang on to your favorites and I have two tips to make sure that you never lose one of your favorite Disney pins.
+No matter where you put them you do want to hang on to your favorites and I have two tips to make sure that you never lose one of your favorite pins.

 Pin Board 1